DynartInteractive/TilePad/README.md

 ### How to remove padding

 Check the "Remove padding" checkbox, drop the padded tileset image on the grey area.
-Set the export, and hit export.
+Set the export path and hit export.